 However, you only need to raise reasonable doubt as to one element of the offense to secure a not guilty verdict.

 So, the defenses include the defendant IS the person he held himself out to be, or that he DID NOT hold himself out to be someone else while he bonded someone out of jail, wrote or signed a legal document, or committed a civil wrong or crime.

-You should immediately contact an experienced criminal defense attorney, like those at Manshoory Law Group, APC to assist you in analyzing the specific facts of your case, preparing and presenting defenses before and during trial, and making sure you understand your rights and helping you enforce them.
+You should immediately contact experienced criminal defense lawyers, like those at Manshoory Law Group, APC to assist you in analyzing the specific facts of your case, preparing and presenting defenses before and during trial, and making sure you understand your rights and helping you enforce them.
 The risks of an Identity Theft conviction are too great to go-it alone.
-Don’t wait until its too late, let LA’s best criminal defense group begin your strategy today.
+Don’t wait until its too late, let LA’s best criminal defense attorney begin your strategy today.
 (877) 977-7750.